dataesr/bso-publications/doc/bso.md

 ## 2.3 'Local' Open Science Monitors

 The University of Lorraine was the first institution to propose a local version of the French Monitor.
-The code created on this occasion is freely accessible:[@bracco:hal-03450104v1].
+The code created on this occasion is freely accessible [@bracco:hal-03450104v1].

 This local version, published during spring 2020, was designed with reusability in mind.
 For this purpose, the code has been detailed step by step in Jupyter Notebooks and includes a readme file explaining all the required actions to obtain its own Barometer.